fmora50591/fmora50591/README.md

 # Hi there 👋

 I'm a passionate self-taught programmer with years of experience.
-Currently studying **Cybersecurity** at [Universidad Fidelitas](https://www.ufidelitas.ac.cr/) in San José, Costa Rica.
+Currently pursuing a **Bachelor's Degree in Cybersecurity Engineering** at [Universidad Fidelitas](https://www.ufidelitas.ac.cr/) in San José, Costa Rica.
 Enthusiastic about the challenging nature of this field and eager to keep learning.

 ## 🚀 Skills

-- **Programming Languages**: Delphi, Java, Python
+- **Programming Languages**: Delphi (from Delphi 6 to Delphi 12), Java, Python
 - **Scripting**: Bash
 - **Databases and SQL**: PL/SQL, Oracle, SQL Server, MySQL
-- **Tools and Technologies**: Burp Suite, Metasploit
+- **Tools and Technologies**: Burp Suite, Metasploit, Wireshark

 ## 🌱 Currently Learning

+- Penetration testing methodologies and preparing comprehensive reports
+- Exploring advanced cryptography and digital forensics
 - Getting familiar with the Common Vulnerability Scoring System (CVSS) Calculator
-- Preparing penetration testing reports

 ## 📫 How to Reach Me